Measuring gas fluxes in a flask system

 Caution: Before installing the Flask Sampling Kit, power down your system and disconnect all power inputs.
 Keep the system powered off until you have installed all flask hardware.

-Use one indoor AC-to-DC power supply (part number 8250-772) to power each 8250-01 Extension Manifold for flask measurements.
+Use one indoor AC-to-DC power supply (part number 8250-772) to power the LI-8250 and each 8250-01 Extension Manifold that is used for flask measurements.

 2. With this plug removed, tubing and cables can pass through the panel and the case can be closed.